Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/2-Blockchain_Structure_slides.md

 ## Nodes

-Software agent that participates in blockchain network.
+Software agents that participate in blockchain network.
 <br>
 May perform these jobs: